 In Mitchell, we had lunch at the Taco Johns.
 We enjoyed a couple of the six-packs of beef tacos and a pound of Potato Oles.
 It was very economical and satisfying.

 Badlands National Park

 We continued our trip from Mitchell to the Badlands National Park, about a 3 hour drive.
 This was truly the pinnacle of our trip and it had hardly began.
 Who can describe this work of creation?
 It is like the Grand Canyon of the Midwest!
-Though the day was hot, we took time to get out of our vehicles and explore the trails and climb the peaks.
+Though the day was hot, we got out of our vehicles and explored the trails and climbed the peaks.